Part 2. How to Manage Your Infrastructure as Code

 $ ./deploy-ec2-instance.sh Instance ID = i-0335edfebd780886f Security Group ID = sg-09251ea2fe2ab2828 Public IP = 52.15.237.52

-After the script finishes, give the EC2 instance a minute or two to boot up, and then try opening up http://<Public IP> in your web browser, where <Public IP> is the IP address the script outputs at the very end.
+After the script finishes, give the EC2 instance a minute or two to boot up, and then try opening up http://<Public IP> in your web browser, where <Public IP> is the IP address the script outputs at the end.
 You should see:

 Hello, World!